symphonists/rest_api/README.markdown

 	/api/:section

 b.
-Omit the `id` variable from your POSRT variables itself and send your request to:
+Omit the `id` variable from your POST variables itself and send your request to:

 	/api/:section/:id